 The Arise Plus Myanmar Trade-Related Assistance project is funded by the European Union (EU).
 The project started in July 2019 with a budget of EUR 8 million.
-The project is a project with the Government of Myanmar in the lead, and implemented by the International Trade Centre (ITC).
+The project is implemented by the International Trade Centre..

 Overall objective: Inclusive and sustainable trade growth in MyanmarSpecific objective: Increased trade diversification and integration, regionally (ASEAN) and internationally (EU and global markets) with a focus on gender inclusive market led value chains